Humph2020/covid19-analysis-uk/README.md

-## 📂 Analyzing Global COVID-19 Trends and Vaccination Progress with a Focus on the UK
+### 📂 Analyzing Global COVID-19 Trends and Vaccination Progress with a Focus on the UK
 *A Public Health Data Analysis Using BigQuery*

 ## 📌 Description

-This project explores global COVID-19 trends with a focuse on the United Kingdom.
+This project explores global COVID-19 trends with a focused lens on the United Kingdom.
 Using BigQuery's public datasets, the analysis examines confirmed cases, death rates, and vaccination progress from early 2020 to 2023.

-This project also compares the UK's vaccination rollout with that of the United States.
+The goal is to derive actionable insights from public health data to support decision-making in healthcare, especially for environments like the NHS.
+The project also compares the UK's vaccination rollout with that of the United States, providing a benchmark for evaluating public health strategies.

+## ⚙️ Tools

+- Google BigQuery – SQL queries and data processing
+- Looker Studio – Dashboard and visualizations
+- GitHub – Version control and portfolio showcase
+- Dataset Used: `bigquery-public-data.covid19_open_data.covid19_open_data`

 ##  Objectives

 - Analyze daily and monthly COVID-19 case and death trends in the UK
 - Compare the UK’s vaccination progress with the US
 - Visualize patterns to understand when major surges or improvements occurred

-### 🔧 Tools Used:
-- Google BigQuery (SQL)
-- Excel (for charting)
-- GitHub (for documentation)
-- Public Datasets: `bigquery-public-data.covid19_open_data`
+- Create a shareable dashboard and GitHub repository for job applications (NHS/data analyst roles)

 ### 📊 Key Analyses

-## 1. UK Daily COVID-19 Cases and Deaths
+## UK Daily COVID-19 Cases and Deaths

 ```sql

 SELECT
   date,
   country_name,